 Funds generated by the Foundation help cover these fees, and they also go toward the equipment, supply, uniform, and in some cases, tool costs associated with their chosen fields of study.
-These fees range from $150 to $600 per student, depending on the program.
+Depending on the program, these fees range from $150 to $600 per student.

-The foundation was established because of the increasing number of students who desire to attend EVIT but are unable to cover the cost of the fees.
+The Foundation was established because of the increasing number of students who desire to attend EVIT but cannot cover the fees.
 Today, no student is denied admission to EVIT because of financial concerns.

-The foundation assures that all students wishing to attend will have the financial support they need to do so.
-Comprised of 13 business and community leaders, the foundation hosts an annual fundraising breakfast in support of its mission.
-Funds generated by the foundation have remained relatively constant from one year to the next, but the need for financial assistance has increased year after year.
-To date, the EVIT Foundation has helped hundreds of students undergo vocational and career training, awarding more than $500,000 in scholarships over the past five years.
-Yet, costs are rising, enrollment is increasing and even more students will need assistance in the future.
+The Foundation assures that all students wishing to attend will have the financial support they need.
+Comprised of 13 business and community leaders, the Foundation hosts an annual fundraising breakfast supporting its mission.
+Funds generated by the Foundation have remained relatively constant from one year to the next, but the need for financial assistance has increased yearly.
+The EVIT Foundation has helped hundreds of students undergo vocational and career training, awarding more than $500,000 in scholarships over the past five years.
+Yet, costs are rising, enrollment is increasing, and even more students will need assistance in the future.

-The support of local businesses and industries is critical to the Foundation’s success in fundraising.
-Its last annual breakfast drew 40 table sponsors, with sponsorship levels ranging from $1,500 to $10,000.
+Support from local businesses and industries is critical to the Foundation’s success in fundraising.
+Its last annual breakfast drew 40 table sponsors, with sponsorship levels ranging from $1,500 to $15,000.
 Those funds went directly back into the community via the Foundation’s scholarships.